NASCAR's grand return to North Wilkesboro Speedway hits all the right notes

 "Our cars and our style of race [in late models] can deal with a lot of imperfection.
 But the Cup crowd will not put up with problematic surfaces.
 One car has any kind of an issue of a rock going through a radiator, you can't have that going on."

-About the only thing to complain about was that Kyle Larson stunk up the show by dominating the race.
+About the only thing to complain about was that Kyle Larson drained all the drama by dominating the race.
 Seeing people leaving with about 10 laps to go because the outcome seemed determined is the only thing that kept the grandstands from being packed with fans on their feet for the finish.

 "This place feels like a racetrack to me," Larson said.
 "I get to race at a lot of grassroots venues [in sprint cars], more than any other driver in the field.
 A lot of these drivers get to go to these fancy facilities every weekend.
 That's all they do.